shanin11/GEOL0069-FINAL-PROJECT-/README.md

 - **MNDWI** (Modified Normalised Difference Water Index): (Green − SWIR) / (Green + SWIR) — separates water from salt flat and bare soil (Xu, 2006)
 - **NDVI** (Normalised Difference Vegetation Index): (NIR − Red) / (NIR + Red)
-  — distinguishes desert scrub from bare salt crust
+  — distinguishes desert scrub from salt flat

 Water-focused indices are used rather than vegetation indices, as the key challenge in the Aral Sea basin is separating open water and shallow brine